ruuda/blog/posts/2014-08-22-writing-a-path-tracer-in-rust-part-5-multithreading.md

 It takes a slice of mapped photons instead of the entire unit, which is a bit nicer because it does not ask for more than it needs.
-This could be done in C++ as well, but it would needlessly complicate the code.
+This could be done in C++ as well, but that would needlessly complicate the code.
 `PlotPixel` plots the tristimulus value anti-aliased to the canvas.

 The tonemap unit
 ----------------
-The gather simply accumulates the buffers which is not that interesting, so I'll jump straight to the tonemap unit.
+The gather simply accumulates buffers which is not that interesting, so I'll jump straight to the tonemap unit.
 The tonemapping algorithm in Luculentus is just a toy algorithm.
 It is by no means physically correct, but it does produce a nice image.